-According to a Deutsche Bank report, given its US$1 trillion Market Cap, ” makes it too important to ignore.
-Big players who buy and sell bitcoins have considerable market-moving power.
 As long as asset managers and companies continue to enter the market, Bitcoin prices could continue to rise”

 “Bitcoin, along with other cryptographic assets, has gone beyond the limits of widespread use and can no longer be ignored… As cryptocurrencies begin to seriously compete with conventional and fiduciary currencies, regulators and lawmakers will take action.”, say experts at the German bank.

 Deutsche Bank’s report came after the Basel Committee on Banking Supervision launched a public consultation.
 It proposes that banks create stricter requirements when dealing with Bitcoin and other cryptocurrencies.

 Governments will try to prevent cryptocurrencies from competing with fiat currencies

 Most G20 countries have cryptographic assets on their agendas.
 Some nations do not want to allow cryptocurrencies to compete with government-backed fiat currencies.

 In terms of regulatory measures, the bank expects 2021 to change the game’s rules, and by 2022, the most advanced economies will have a solid regulatory framework for cryptographic assets.

 “Governments around the world have fragmented approaches to regulating Bitcoin and other cryptocurrencies.
 Some countries, such as El Salvador, have allowed Bitcoin to become their currency,” the bank says, adding